Cranberry Orange Sour Cream Coffee Cake

 - Make the cinnamon sugar topping by mixing the granulated sugar, cinnamon and walnuts in a small bowl and set aside.

-- In a large mixing bowl, beat together the eggs, granulated sugar and orange zest until creamy.
+- In a large mixing bowl, beat together the butter, granulated sugar and orange zest until creamy.

 - Add in the vanilla, eggs and orange juice and mix well.